 Belinha S. De Abreu, PhD. is a global media literacy educator.
 She served as an International Expert to the Forum on Media & Information Literacy for UNESCO's Communication & Information Section.
 Her research interests include media and information literacy education, educational technology, global perspectives, critical thinking, privacy & big data, young adults, and teacher training.
 Dr. De Abreu’s focus is on the impact of learning as a result of media and technology consumed by K–12 students; providing students with viable, real-life opportunities for engaging in various technological environments while in turn encouraging students to be creative and conscious users of technology and media.

-Dr. De Abreu is the founder of the International Media Literacy Research Symposium which has been held in the USA and Portugal.
-She serves as the Vice President for the National Telemedia Council (NTC).
-The National Telemedia Council is a national non-profit organization that has been promoting a media-wise, literate, global society since 1953.
-NTC also produces The Journal of Media Literacy for which Dr. De Abreu is a member of the editorial board and has been a guest editor on several occasions.
-She served as a board member for the National Association for Media Literacy Education (NAMLE) and was their 2019 national conference chair.
+Dr. De Abreu serves as the President of the International Council for Media Literacy (IC4ML), formerly known as the National Telemedia Council, a national non-profit organization that has been promoting a media-wise, literate, global society since 1953.
+IC4ML also produces The Journal of Media Literacy for which Dr. De Abreu is a member of the editorial board and has been a guest editor on several occasions.
+She is the founder of the International Media Literacy Research Symposium which has been held in the USA and Portugal, and was the 2019 national conference chair for the National Association for Media Literacy Education (NAMLE).

 Dr. De Abreu holds a BA in Communications with a concentration in television production and public relations, an MS in Library Science and Instructional Technology, and a Ph.D. in Curriculum and Instruction with a focus on media literacy from the University of Connecticut.